draios/onprem-install-docs/6.X/6.9.0/docs/09-natsJs-pvc-size-increase.md

 <br />

+## Increase NATS JetStream Storage when upgrading to 6.7.0

-## Increase persistent storage for NATS JetStream statefulset to 100Gi before upgrading on-prem to release 6.7.0
+Increase persistent storage for NATS JetStream statefulset to 100Gi before upgrading on-prem to release 6.7.0, this is a requirement.

 ### Background
 - NatsJs publishers allocate fixed number of bytes at the time of stream creation and cannot be modified later.